s-oshitade/scheduler/README.md

 <hr>

-## Features
+## Selected Features
 * Users can book new appointments and view exisitng ones
 * Users can edit and cancel appointments
 * Users are shown a status indicator while asynchronous operations are in progress.
-* Users is presented with a confirmation when they attempt to cancel an interview.
+* Users receive confirmation prompt when they attempt to cancel/delete an interview.
-* The application makes API requests to load and persist data.

 <hr>